Polyfolds: A First and Second Look: Road maps for regularization approaches

-\item[\bf 7')] {\bf Compactness:} By choosing a homeomorphism from $\bigl((R_0,\infty)\times S^1\bigr) \cup \{\infty\}$ to the open unit disk, one could construct a smooth manifold in which sphere bubbles resp.\ interior nodes are interior points.
-However, smooth compatibility of the gluing maps is generally hard to achieve, so that this technique is mostly used to deduce compactness up to codimension $2$ singularities.

-\item[\bf 8')] {\bf Invariance:} With the perturbed and compactified moduli spaces being closed resp.\ pseudo-cycles, one obtains well defined counts of solutions or integration over the moduli space by regularizing moduli spaces that involve a $1$-parameter family of perturbations to cobordisms between the moduli spaces for the perturbations on the ends of the family. \end{enumlist}
+\begin{enumlist} \item[\bf 5')] {\bf Gluing:} Due to an extra rotation parameter at the node, the gluing map (for a single node) is of the form $\tilde\oplus: (R_0,\infty) \times S^1 \times \cM_p \tilde\times \cM_p \hookrightarrow \cM_p$. \item[\bf 7')] {\bf Compactness:} By choosing a homeomorphism from $\bigl((R_0,\infty)\times S^1\bigr) \cup \{\infty\}$ to the open unit disk, one could construct a smooth manifold in which sphere bubbles (or interior nodes) are interior points.
+However, smooth compatibility of the gluing maps is generally hard to achieve, so that this technique is mostly used to deduce compactness up to codimension $2$ singularities. \item[\bf 8')] {\bf Invariance:} With the perturbed and compactified moduli spaces being closed (or pseudo-cycles), one obtains \emph{well defined} counts of solutions (or more generally one obtains a well defined integral over the solution set) by regularizing moduli spaces that involve an interpolating $1$-parameter family of perturbations; in turn, such spaces provide a cobordism between a pair moduli spaces obtained from different choices of perturbation, and such a cobrodism then guarantees counts (or integrals) are independent of initial perturbation. \end{enumlist}

 Finally, let us mention two more special cases of the geometric regularization approach.
 The simplest is the case of pseudoholomorphic curves of small genus with positive index in a four dimensional symplectic manifold, for which \emph{automatic transversality} guarantees sujrectivity of the linearized Cauchy-Riemann operator for \emph{every} choice of almost complex structure.
 This approach has been used successfully in a variety applications; see \cite{G,HLS97, W}.